stanford-crfm/helm/docs/benchmark.md

     export SUITE=v1

+Some of the benchmarks (NewsQA) depend on data that's not public: all such data will be stored in the `restricted` directory.
+You need to make sure that directory exists.

 To try to test things out a small subset (defined in `run_specs_small.conf`):

     # Just load the config file